 Most general office clerks work full time.

-The increasing use of technology that automates document preparation tasks will result in fewer general office clerks needed to perform the work.
+The increasing use of technology that automates document preparation and other clerical tasks will result in fewer general office clerks needed to perform this work.
 For example, many organizations maintain electronic documents or use automated phone systems, reducing the need for some general office clerks.
-In addition, electronic filing systems and file sharing software allow other office workers to do the tasks of general office clerks, further decreasing employment of office clerks.
+In addition, electronic filing systems and file sharing software allow other office workers to do the tasks previously done by general office clerks, further decreasing employment of office clerks.
 However, there will still be some sustained demand for these workers to handle administrative tasks, particularly in healthcare and social assistance industries.